John Murray Anderson: Early life and education

 John Murray Anderson was born in 1886 in St. John's, Newfoundland, the son of Hon.
 John Anderson and his wife.
 His brother was Hugh Abercrombie Anderson.
 Anderson received his early education at Bishop Feild College in St. John's.
 He was sent to Europe for additional studies at Edinburgh Academy in Scotland.
 He entered college at the University of Lausanne in Switzerland.
-Later, he also studied singing with Sir Charles Stanley and art with Sir Herbert Beerbohm Tree in London.
+Later, he also studied singing with Sir Charles Santley and art with Sir Herbert Beerbohm Tree in London.

 Career

 After completing studies in Europe, Anderson moved to New York City, where he became an antiques dealer.
 He sold collections he had accumulated in Newfoundland.
 This lasted a year; as Anderson said, he had "everything but customers" in his store.

 In New York, Anderson quickly became involved in theatre, first as a dance instructor.
 He later became a writer and producer.
-He made his Broadway debut in 1919 wearing three hats, as writer, director, and producer of The Greenwich Village Follies.
-He subsequently produced new editions of the revue in each of the five succeeding years.
+He made his Broadway debut in 1919 wearing three hats, as writer, director, and producer of The Greenwich Village Follies of 1919.
+He subsequently produced new editions of The Greenwich Village Follies in each of the five succeeding years.
+In 1929, he would direct Murray Anderson's Almanac (1929).

 In the 1920s and early 1930s, with Robert Milton, Anderson ran an acting school in Manhattan, teaching Bette Davis and Lucille Ball, among others.
 He and Davis remained good friends.
 When her 1952 Broadway-bound revue Two's Company ran into problems on the road, she hired Anderson to restage it.
+The following year, he would create a new version of his 1929 show with John Murray Anderson's Almanac (1953).

 Anderson produced the Ziegfeld Follies in 1934, 1936, and 1943, the Harold Arlen-Ira Gershwin-E. Y. Harburg revue Life Begins at 8:40 (1934), Billy Rose's Jumbo (1935), One for the Money (1939), Two for the Show (1940), and Three to Make Ready (1946), and New Faces of 1952.
 He also directed productions in London; in the West End, he directed The League of Notions, Bow Bells, and Fanfare.

 Anderson worked as a director at Radio City Music Hall in 1933, as director of the Casa Mañana revue at the Fort Worth Frontier Centennial in 1936, and at the Great Lakes Exposition in Cleveland, Ohio in 1937.
 He directed Billy Rose's Diamond Horseshoe from 1938 to 1950, and productions for Ringling Brothers Circus from 1942 to 1951.

 Anderson worked in Hollywood as well.
-He directed the film King of Jazz (1930), wrote the screenplay for Ziegfeld Follies (1946), directed the water ballets in Bathing Beauty (1944), and directed the circus sequences in The Greatest Show on Earth (1952).
+He directed the film King of Jazz (1930), wrote the screenplay for Ziegfeld Follies (1946), directed the water ballets in Bathing Beauty (1944), and directed the circus sequences in The Greatest Show on Earth (1952), as well as wrote the lyrics for the following songs in collaboration with Henry Sullivan, many of which were performed off camera: